 Singapore is one of the unique countries to visit in Asia.
 It is a dynamic country and city at the same time, being very small.
 You’ll find it rich in contrast and color with its diverse culture, cuisine, architecture, and arts.
 It represents both the East and West, and one of the finest at that.
 In just one day, you’ll be able to look at Singapore from its history to its modernization.
 You’ll discover exotic ethnic societies to modern business centers to lush “greenscapes”.
 So if you wish to travel to Singapore in Asia, here’s what you should know about the country first.

 - Taste Singapore’s hearty breakfast in lush vegetation.

 - Visit the Chinese Temple, Christian Church, Hindu Temple, and the Muslim Mosque side by side in one neighborhood.

 - Take a stroll Orchard Road where you can go shopping for the latest trends or simply explore the Singaporean culture as you walk.

 - Make sure to have a meal at the Singapore River on a traditional bumboat.
-This will surely make your travel to Singapore a memorable one.
+This will surely make your travel to Asia a memorable one.